-To get better idea about the scope of the global opioid use disorder crisis—one which directly impacted 40.5 million people around the world in 2017 and led to approximately 109,500 deaths—just consider celebrity news.
-We hear frequently about actors, athletes, and other well-known personalities who share about their experience with opioid use disorder.
-Examples include:
+To get a better idea about the scope of the global opioid use disorder crisis—one that directly impacted 40.5 million people worldwide in 2017 and led to approximately 109,500 deaths—consider celebrity news.
+We frequently hear about actors, athletes, and other well-known personalities who share their experience with opioid use disorder.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.